CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 San Francisco has been the birthplace of many famous actors, including Robin Williams, Clint Eastwood, and Danny Glover.
 It’s also the hometown of Rob Schneider, Liev Schreiber, Alicia Silverstone, Margaret Cho, Leslie Mann, Dianna Agron, and Cheryl Burke.
 Talk about a star-studded city!

-San Francisco has 44 billionaires (maybe more now), who have a combined net worth of over 160 billion USD (definitely more now).
+San Francisco has 44 billionaires (maybe more now), who have a combined net worth of over 360 billion USD (definitely more now).
 SF has more billionaires per capita than anywhere else in the world. (changes weekly!)
 The San Francisco Bay Area has 4 of the 10 most expensive counties in the United States.
-The city also has a higher % of homes costing above $1 million than anywhere in the U.S.
+The city also has a higher percentage of homes costing above $1 million than anywhere in the U.S including Billionaires Row.

 The city boasts a rich sports history, with successful teams like the San Francisco Giants (baseball), the Golden State Warriors (basketball), and the San Francisco 49ers (football).
 The local sports culture runs deep, and fans are passionate about their teams.